allihoying/allihoying.github.io/_pages/about.md

 ## Technical Skills

-Alli is capable of utilizing multiple fabrication and programming technologies such as the following:
+I am capable of utilizing multiple fabrication and programming technologies such as the following:

 * Matlab Programming
 * Arduino